elismol/Watchies/README.md

 Then continue through the remaining steps.

 ### APK
-If you have an android phone and would like to try out the app without th expo app, you can download the apk and install it on your phone from here:
+If you have an android phone and would like to try out the app without the expo app, you can download the apk and install it on your phone from here:
 ```bash
 https://expo.dev/artifacts/eas/jKJ5VpnmPMtLLs9UPk921j.apk
 ```